 The Improving Teacher Quality National Partnership supports a range of strategies and actions for students in the middle years of schooling, including:

 preparation of varied and engaging teaching and learning approaches relevant to middle years students, including the use of innovative learning technologies that respond to the needs and characteristics of this unique phase of development

 providing stimulating and relevant experiences, excursions and school–community links for middle years students, for example in remote, rural and international settings

 supporting school leaders and middle years teachers to provide learning and teaching programs that engage and motivate all students through innovative, integrated multimodal approaches.

 The Low Socio-economic Status School Communities National Partnership assists participating schools in engaging students in the middle years by providing appropriate support that addresses their personal circumstances and local contexts.

 The Literacy and Numeracy National Partnership contributes to this commitment in participating schools by providing teachers with the skills and strategies to teach the key concepts in literacy and numeracy from the early years and to extend these skills in the middle and later years.

-The development of the Foundation to Year 10 Australian Curriculum is also central to the provision of challenging, engaging and rewarding programs in the middle years.
-This initiative is outlined in National initiatives and achievements – promoting world-class curriculum and assessment in this report and on the Australian Curriculum, Assessment and Reporting Authority (ACARA) Australian Curriculum website.
+The development and implementation of the Foundation to Year 10 Australian Curriculum is also central to the provision of challenging, engaging and rewarding programs in the middle years.
+This initiative is outlined in Part 2.6: National initiatives and achievements – promoting world-class curriculum and assessment and on the Australian Curriculum, Assessment and Reporting Authority (ACARA) Australian Curriculum website.